ZigiOps vs. Exalate: A Side-by-Side Comparison

 Also, the ZigiOps cloud version is only accessible via HTTPS.
 It uses OAuth to authenticate login credentials and relies on a Java Keystore (JKS) to hold a public certificate and private key.

 Exalate safeguards every data transmission via HTTPS and other encryption algorithms that ZigiOps uses.
 In addition, Exalate also uses JWT tokens and OAuth to verify users’ login credentials.
+It is ISO 27001:2022 certified.

 But the key difference is that Exalate’s single-tenant architecture relies on advanced endpoint detection and response (EDR) for addressing incidents and vulnerabilities.